Surrey, United Kingdom

 “Governance is highly effective.
 Governors regularly receive detailed information about students’ progress and teachers’ performance, and this allows Governors to challenge academy leaders effectively.
 Governors visit the academy to gather evidence about how well students are doing.
 Governors know what the strengths of the academy are and what needs to be improved further.
 They know what contribute to good teaching and they make sure that leaders manage teachers’ performance effectively.
 Governors hold the Headteacher strongly to account and set him demanding targets to achieve.
 They make sure that appropriate safeguarding procedures are in place.
 The budget is very well managed.
 Governors know how the pupil premium funding is spent and how this is helping to improve students’ achievement.”
 (Ofsted 2013)

 We are heavily over-subscribed, enjoying an excellent reputation locally, both for academic success and broad educational opportunities.
 Parents are very supportive, yet demanding of the school, wanting the best for their children.
 Our staff act in a professional manner, at all times, to ensure that all young people achieve their best in a collaborative way.

 Rodborough is an outward looking school.
-It is an active member of the Waverley Federation (a partnership of local Secondary Schools, a Special School and Godalming College), whose aim is to develop wider opportunities for our young people, beyond the individual schools.
-We are also heavily involved with the Godalming Confederation of schools working on transition and “life without levels”.
+It is an active member of the Waverley Federation (a partnership of local Secondary Schools, a Special School and Godalming Sixth Form College), whose aim is to develop wider opportunities for our young people, beyond the individual schools.

 Visitors comment that Rodborough is a pleasant and friendly school.
 It is situated in a delightful part of Surrey two miles south west of Godalming and a 13 minute walk from Milford train station.
 It is within easy travelling distance of both London and the South Coast.
 This is a beautiful part of Southern England with large tracts of National Trust land in the vicinity.